ManolisKar/ML_tracking/track_finding/RNN/README.md

 In our modification of this approach, each input is associated with a "seed": a collection of 3-4 hits in successive layers that appears to come from the same particle track.
 Note that often there are multiple seeds per track.
 The output of the model then aims to associate hits that are likely to arise from the same particle track as the seed.
 In each layer, the available hits are (_almost like_) one-hot encoded, so that the problem is turned into a classification task for each layer.
-Through considering a reduced number of potential straws (mainly those that are hit, plus some extra positions to maintain constant input dimension) we circumvent the sparsity of the problem to train efficiently and reach 97-98% accuracy on a validation set.
+By considering a reduced number of potential straws (mainly those that are hit, plus some extra positions to maintain constant input dimension) we circumvent the sparsity of the problem to train efficiently and reach 97-98% accuracy on a validation set.
 A further benefit of this formulation is that the fractional output of the model is interpreted as the _confidence_ that a hit belongs with the searched track.
 In the image below, the colored model output indicates both high confidence for some hits, and some ambiguity at the location where two tracks intersect.

 ![model output](https://github.com/ManolisKar/ML_tracking/blob/main/track_finding/RNN/images/model_output.png?raw=true)